Environmental issues in Syria: Sustainable Development Plan

 Before the UN Sustainable Development Plan was initiated, there were several conferences conducted working towards improving the environment in Syria.
 In 1992, within the Environment and Development Conference, there were conferences that were conducted.
 The Earth Summit for Environment and Development focused on combatting desertification, biodiversity, and climate change.
 Within the Environment and Development Conferences covered several other topics such as poverty, development, environment protection, human rights, good governance, women empowerment, children and youth issues.

 In 2002, the World Summit for Sustainable Development (WSSD) conference was conducted.
-The summit planned the sustainable action plan, which would be renewed in the United Nation's conference on sustainable development in 2012.
+The summit planned the sustainable action plan, which would be renewed in the United Nations' conference on sustainable development in 2012.
 The WSSD was focused on implementing the policies to work towards a more sustainable Syria.
 The Ministry of Environmental Affairs implemented the State Five-Year Plan while focusing on poverty, quality of life, education, health, women empowerment, and environment protection.
 Prior to the 2011 uprising, the Ministry was determined to improve the environment while also improving social and economic issues as well.

 In 2012, sustainability priorities were not the same for all actors.
 The producers, consumers, government institutions, non-governmental organizations (NGOs) and Private sector all have different priorities for Syria, and may not be focusing on the Five-Year Plan (2006–2010) that was initially set out to accomplish with all three aspects such as economical, environmental and social.
 In fact, they were focused on mainly improving the economy demonstrating the lack of achievement towards the Five-Year Plan and a sustainable Syria.